stummer/Atom-Featured-Image/readme.txt

 * If you don’t know how to install a plugin for WordPress, [here’s how](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins).

 ### Requirements ###
-* WordPress 5.3 or greater
+* WordPress 5.3 or later
+* PHP 5.6.20 or later

 ## Changelog ##